ksmai/jumping-peter/README.md

 1. Create a new animation in `src/lib/animations/{name}.ts` with the same interface as the other animations, such as `jumping.ts`, implementing new functionality as needed.
 4 things are needed for each animation:

    1. name
-   2. default frame options such as interval between each frame and total number of frames
+   2. default options such as interval between each frame and total number of frames
    3. a list of edit options with their default values
    4. a `createSprites` function for rendering purpose